DreamingRaven/nemesyst/README.md

 *please note, the majority of single run scripts (such as data pre-processing) are done synchronously and in a single threaded manner.
 The TensorFlow and certain C++ implementations for the model building which may need to be repeated will however not be single threaded and may not be calculated synchronously.
+Please do not run this application with less than 4 threads available to prevent application level serialisation.